jamiecoleman92/katacoda-scenarios/kubehealth/step1.md

 `kubectl get pods`{{execute}}

 You should see 0/1 besides the status **not ready**.
-This will change to 1/1 when your microservice is fully deployed and waiting for requests.
+This will change to 1/1 when your microservices is fully deployed and waiting for requests.
 Once this has happened you can move on to the next step.